Aaron m English, French, German, Finnish, Jewish, Biblical, Biblical Latin, Biblical Greek

-"lord, prince" and cael
+"lord, prince" and hael

 "generous".
 This was the name of a 7th-century Breton king, also regarded as a saint.

 Jules 1 m French

-French form of JULIUS
+French form of Julius

 .
-A notable bearer of this name was the French novelist Jules Verne (1828-1905), author of 'Twenty Thousand Leagues Under the Sea
+A notable bearer of this name was the French novelist Jules Verne (1828-1905), author of Twenty Thousand Leagues Under the Sea

-JUSTIN m English, French, Slovene
+Justin m English, French, Slovene

 From the Latin name Iustinus

-, which was derived from JUSTUS
+, which was derived from Justus

 Anglicized form of the Irish name Caoimhín

 , derived from the older Cóemgein

 , composed of the Old Irish elements cóem